 The results of the two publications are identical: the cheap text did not give the reader useful information and did not fulfill its internal purpose—to sell.
 John Smith did not receive new customers after the publication.
 He decided that he had made a wrong platform choice.
 He bought 10 more releases of the same text, but there was no effect anyway.

-In this case, the expenses are incurred by both the customer, and the platform on which the material was put: Google learned to recognize low-quality texts and lowered the website in search results ranking.
+In this case, the expenses are incurred by both the customer and the platform on which the material was put: Google learned to recognize low-quality texts and lowered the website in search results ranking.

 In another case: Bill Williams ordered a text from a good author.
 Filled a brief, mentioned important nuances.
-The copywriter spent two days for material, penetrated into a subject and wrote an interesting analytical article.
+The copywriter spent two days for material, penetrated into a subject, and wrote an interesting analytical article.
 One news website was chosen for the publication, and the text passed moderation without any issues.
 The information excited readers: the link to the article spread on social networks, the newsmaker was picked up by other mass media.
 Bill Williams received ten exits at the price of one and increased the audience coverage by fifty times.

 What is necessary for the text except for literacy and utility

 The keys to a good text are simplicity and brevity.
 It must be clear to the reader, easy for perception, and properly structured.
-High-quality illustrations, typography, beautiful imposition will help the reader to relax when reading and penetrate into an essence of what was written, without being distracted by unusual spaces and mistakes.
+High-quality illustrations, typography, beautiful imposition will help the reader to relax when reading and penetrate into the essence of what was written, without being distracted by unusual spaces and mistakes.